-- Early Access Passengers – Passengers who are traveling with small children and babies, particualry those in strollers or car seats.
+- Early Access Passengers – Passengers who are traveling with small children and babies, particularly those in strollers or car seats.

-- Delta Comfort+ – Passengers with a Comfot+ ticket
+- Delta Comfort Plus – Passengers with a Delta Comfort Plus ticket

 - Sky Priority – Passengers with Platinum and Gold Medallion status members.
-Status holers from partner airlines will also board under this group:
+Status holders from partner airlines will also board under this group: